jeremytammik/tbc/a/2027_refresh.md

 The highlighted code is the final solution used to resolve the issue.

-Many thanks to Shen Wang and Dimitar Venkov for sharing this!
+Many thanks to Shen Wang for sharing this!

 ####<a name="3"></a> Excel Data Exchange Options